 Services & repairs

-This might be an obvious one - but cars need petrol or electricity to run.
+This is an obvious one - but cars need petrol or electricity to run.
 This is an ongoing cost you'll be faced with when you buy a car.
 How much you spend on petrol will depend on how much you drive it, but also on the car's make and model.
 Generally, the bigger the car, the more petrol it will go through.
 When you’re buying your car, make sure you check how fuel-efficient it is so that you can budget accordingly.

-Though the initial cost of buying an electric vehicle (EV) can be high, it can prove cost-efficient in the long run with the average weekly cost of charging an EV at $11.70 per week.
+Though the initial cost of buying an electric vehicle (EV) can be high, it can prove extremely cost-efficient in the long run with the average weekly cost of charging an EV at $11.70 per week.
 By comparison, the weekly average fuel cost of a medium SUV is $28.37.

 Toll road costs